• Skip to primary navigation

 Frothy whisked egg in a small metal bowl.

-In a second bowl, whisk the egg until frothy like soap bubbles.
+STEP 2: In a separate bowl, whisk the egg until frothy like soap bubbles.

 Wet ingredients whisked to a smooth consistency in a small metal bowl.

-Add the pumpkin, oil, maple syrup and vanilla to the egg and whisk until smooth.
+STEP 3: Add the pumpkin puree, oil, maple syrup and vanilla extract to the egg and whisk until smooth.

 Flour mixture, pumpkin and other wet ingredients in a large white bowl.

-Pour the pumpkin mixture into the flour.
+STEP 4: Pour the wet ingredients into the dry ingredients.
 Then add about half of the milk.

 Pancake batter fully mixed together in a large white bowl.

-Fold the pancake batter until all of the dry ingredients are incorporated.
+STEP 5: Fold the pancake batter until all of the dry ingredients are incorporated.
+There should be some small lumps.

 Pecans being added to pancake batter.